isotopp/isotopp.github.io/content/posts/2008-07-23-inhaltliche-und-kulturelle-steuerung-von-foren.md

 problem was that some people tried to take the FAQ's content and wanted to edit and republish it for their gain, and that I made it very clear that this was not acceptable by writing large COPYRIGHT notices all over the text.
-Potential contributores had no interest to contribute to a text that was clearly marked as the exclusive property of someone else.
+Potential contributors had no interest to contribute to a text that was clearly marked as the exclusive property of someone else.
 On the other hand I did not want to give text away for uncontrolled republication and modification.